 It’s difficult to make this type of waste production neutral, but it is our responsibility to have the waste reused whenever possible to support the circular economy.
 This is particularly important for M2DG, as a company that prioritizes going green with its business.

 This construction waste recycling strategy is part of a broader commitment, which also includes choosing short distribution channels whenever possible and reusing deconstruction waste.

-Over 34m3 of waste has been successfully converted so far, and we plan to implement this practice throughout all our future construction sites.
+By the end of 2021, more than 34m3 of waste were successfully converted so far, and we plan to implement this practice throughout all our future construction sites.